SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 Duration: 1:30:00

-✅  Understand concept of Dead Message Queus
+✅  Understand concept of Dead Message Queues \
 ✅  Understand how to use SAP BPA to process Dead Messages